John Brooke Johnson Brooke

-Born in South Stoke near Bath, the son of Francis Charles Johnson, a clergyman who had, in 1822, married Emma Frances Brooke, an elder sister of James Brooke.
-James took 'Johnny' on a long cruise around the Mediterranean in 1837 in his yacht, Royalist.
-John then joined the British Army’s 88th Foot as an Ensign in 1839, Lieutenant in 1842, and Captain in 1848.
+He was born in South Stoke near Bath, to Francis Charles Johnson, a clergyman and Emma Frances Brooke, an elder sister of James Brooke.
+James took John on a long cruise around the Mediterranean in 1837 in his yacht, Royalist.
+John then joined the British Army’s 88th Foot as an ensign in 1839, and became a lieutenant in 1842, and captain in 1848.